• Skip to main content

 • Salmon - I like to buy good quality wild-caught salmon that is still a full filet intact.
 Farm-raised salmon lacks the nutrients that wild-caught naturally has, and just sounds wrong to me!
 Wild-caught salmon is darker red and less fatty, so the buttery crust works well.

 • Panko Bread Crumbs - Panko bread crumbs are Japanese style breadcrumbs that are light, airy and flaky.
 They are a pantry staple that make this dish super easy to throw together!
 You could make your own breadcrumbs by tearing up and pulsing bread in a food processor, but I would not recommend using traditional store-bought breadcrumbs.
 They are too fine, almost powdery, and will not give you the flakey crispy crust you want!
+Also used in my Mediterranean Baked Salmon with Lemon Orzo!

 • Butter and Olive Oil - Hold the topping together and help it get crispy golden brown in the oven.